sagemath/trac_to_gh/Issue 214.md

 # Issue 214: bug in small finite field error checking and modulus type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/214

 Original creator: was